opnfv/apex/docs/release/installation/baremetal.rst

     - opnfv-apex                  - OpenDaylight L2 / L3 and ODL SFC support *
     - opnfv-apex-onos             - ONOS support *
     - opnfv-apex-undercloud       - (reqed) Undercloud Image
-    - opnfv-apex-common           - (reqed) Supporting config files and scripts
+    - python3-opnfv-apex          - (reqed) Supporting config files and scripts
-    - python34-markupsafe         - (reqed) Dependency of opnfv-apex-common **
+    - python34-markupsafe         - (reqed) Dependency of python3-opnfv-apex **
-    - python3-jinja2              - (reqed) Dependency of opnfv-apex-common **
+    - python3-jinja2              - (reqed) Dependency of python3-opnfv-apex **
-    - python3-ipmi                - (reqed) Dependency of opnfv-apex-common **
+    - python3-ipmi                - (reqed) Dependency of python3-opnfv-apex **

     \* One or more of these RPMs is required
     Only one of opnfv-apex or opnfv-apex-onos is required.
 It is safe to leave